 Our goal—a world free of MS.

 That's why we're walking.
-We've set a reasonable goal because we know with support from people like you, we will have a great chance at reaching it.
+We've set an ambitious goal because we know with support from people like you, we will have a great chance at reaching it.
 The money raised will drive groundbreaking research, provide life-changing programs and guarantee a supportive community for those who need it most.
-This cause is really important to everyone, so we hope you can do your part to help end MS forever.
+This cause is really important to us, so we hope you can do your part to help end MS forever.

 Will you help us reach our goal by donating what you can?